 The Friends sign a 5-year Master Agreement with the city continuing the partnership and outline fundraising goals for 2020.

-A weekly Monday Walkers group begins meeting in October 2018 (ongoing).
+A weekly Monday Walkers group begins meeting in October 2018.

-In 2020, the Friends successfully apply to The Ford Family Foundation ($25,000), C. Giles Hunt Charitable Trust ($10,000), and the Cow Creek Band of Umpqua Tribe of Indians Foundation ($5,000) and increase the funding for Projects 1 (Perimeter Path) and 2A (SE Corner) to over $760,000.
+In 2020, construction begins on the first phase of improvements.
 The city awards the construction contract to Cradar Enterprises.
-Work begins in the summer, but delays from COVID-19 and wildfire smoke push the completion date to spring 2021.
+The Friends successfully apply to The Ford Family Foundation ($25,000), C. Giles Hunt Charitable Trust ($10,000), and the Cow Creek Band of Umpqua Tribe of Indians Foundation ($5,000) and increase the funding for Projects 1 (Perimeter Path) and 2A (SE Corner) to over $760,000.
+Delays from COVID-19 and wildfire smoke push the completion date to 2021.
 During construction, the city opens temporary parking off Hwy 138W.

 In 2020, the Friends, on behalf of the city, apply for three Oregon Parks and Recreation grants.
 All three are awarded, totaling over $960,000.
 The city will now be able to complete the perimeter path (Project 1) and add restrooms, picnic shelters, and an inclusive, natural playground (Project 2B).
 Construction is expected to be completed in 2022.